mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Here, "entity" could be a single person, a corporation, or a government.
 It does not include an organization that operates in a manner that effectively mitigates consolidation (see, e.g., {{multi}}).

-"Internet function" is used broadly.
+"Internet function" is used broadly in this document.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 Furthermore, Internet functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to consolidation -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit consolidation.
 The supply of Internet connectivity to end users in a particular area or situation can also be subject to consolidation, as can supply of transit between networks (so called "Tier 1" networks).

-"Centralization" is one source of consolidation that this document focuses upon; it measures the potential contribution of a function's technical design to consolidation.
+"Centralization" is the source of consolidation that this document focuses upon; it measures the potential contribution of a function's technical design to consolidation.
 For example, many consider the social networking market to be highly consolidated around a few providers who have used highly centralized architectures (see {{direct}}) to reinforce their control.

 Centralization is not a binary condition; a function's design might contribute to or be vulnerable to consolidation in multiple ways and various degrees.
 Even when decentralization techniques are purposefully used to avoid centralization in a particular aspect of a function, it often appears in other places -- for example, in its governance, implementation, deployment, or in ancillary functions.
 In summary, "decentralized technology alone does not guarantee decentralized outcomes." {{SCHNEIDER}}

-Therefore, this document considers the amount and kinds of "consolidation risk" associated with a function's design, depending on the scale, scope, and nature of those contributions and vulnerabilities.

-## Assessing Consolidation Risk {#why}
+## Assessing Centralization {#why}

-By default, Internet protocol designers avoid centralized designs because the Internet's very nature is incompatible with centralization.
+By default, Internet protocol designers will avoid an obviously centralized design because the Internet's very nature is incompatible with it.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

 However, as discussed below in {{necessary}}, not all centralization is avoidable, and in some cases it is even desirable.
-With that in mind, consolidation risk on the Internet is most concerning when centralization is not broadly held to be necessary, when it has no checks, balances, or other mechanisms of accountability, when it selects "favorites" which are difficult (or impossible) to displace, and when it threatens to diminish the success factors that enable the Internet to thrive -- scalability to meet the demands of new users, adaptability to encompass new applications, flexibility to enable deployment of new technologies, and resilience to shocks and changes {{SUCCESS}}.
+With that in mind, centralization on the Internet is most concerning when it is not broadly held to be necessary, when it has no checks, balances, or other mechanisms of accountability, when it selects "favorites" which are difficult (or impossible) to displace, and when it threatens to diminish the success factors that enable the Internet to thrive -- scalability to meet the demands of new users, adaptability to encompass new applications, flexibility to enable deployment of new technologies, and resilience to shocks and changes {{SUCCESS}}.

-Most often, consolidation risk is indicated when a proposal has one or more of the following damaging effects (or the potential for them):
+Most often, unacceptable centralization is indicated when a proposal has one or more of the following damaging effects (or the potential for them):

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place without appropriate checks and balances.